By Timothy Scott

 Incentives for Buyers in Panama

 Panama has plenty of incentives in place to lure residents from other countries.
 If you can demonstrate a monthly income of at least $1,000 per month (even lower if you purchase real estate above a certain price point), you qualify for Panama’s pensionada program, which is one of the most attractive in the world.
-According to the Panama Owner’s Manual from International Living, here are some of the goodies you get if you qualify:
+Here are some of the goodies you get if you qualify:

 anywhere in the country